cmdlabs/terraform-aws-gitlab-runner-spot/README.md

 This [Terraform](https://www.terraform.io/) modules creates a [GitLab CI runner](https://docs.gitlab.com/runner/).
 A blog post describes the original version of the the runner.
 See the post at [040code](https://040code.github.io/2017/12/09/runners-on-the-spot/).
 The original setup of the module is based on the blog post: [Auto scale GitLab CI runners and save 90% on EC2 costs](https://about.gitlab.com/2017/11/23/autoscale-ci-runners/).

-The runners created by the module using by default spot instances for running the builds using the `docker+machine` executor.
+The runners created by the module using spot instances for running the builds using the `docker+machine` executor.

   - Shared cache in S3 with life cycle management to clear objects after x days.
   - Logs streamed to CloudWatch.